900 HR Environmental Steward

 - Ability to communicate clearly and effectively

-- Demonstrates good judgement and professionalism
+- Demonstrates good judgment and professionalism

 - Demonstrates initiative, reliability, and flexibility